 - How to Use Multiple Face IDs on iPhone

-- Scan QR Code from Control Center
+- How to Scan QR Code using iPhone Camera

 - How to Use Measure App on iPhone and iPad